 “We don’t need those organisms,” said Derrick.

 Washburn said, “Listen, I’m a space guy, so I don’t know.
 But there are intertidal ecosystems.
 And the biological rhythms of certain creatures correspond to a tidal cycle.
 So like, gestation, or egg hatching might be affected.
 Or the female period.”

 Everyone stared at Washburn.
 Rochelle chortled and said, “Are you shittin’ me?”

 “I would never shit on you,” said Washburn.
 “The menstrual cycle occurs about once per lunar month and just about corresponds to the tidal period.
 No pun intended.”

 Neville glanced at the screen where the moon used to be.
 He glanced down at his lap.
 He picked at his fingernails.
-Then he jumped out of his chair and bolted for the door.
+He jumped out of his chair and ran for the door.

-“Oh hell no!” said Rochelle, watching Neville’s chair roll past.
+“Oh hail no!” said Rochelle, as Neville’s chair rolled past.

 The necks and heads of Washburn, Derrick, and General Nassar turned in unison, watching Neville go.

-“Why ain’t y’all stoppin’ him?” said Rochelle, as Neville’s chair bounced off the far wall and rolled back.
+“Why ain’t y’all stoppin’ him?” said Rochelle.
+Neville’s chair bounced off the far wall and rolled back.

 A voice crackled over the speakers as the connection with Lunar Lander 7 was reestablished.
 “Uh…Houston?” it said.